European leaders queue up to participate in the reconstruction of Libya

 The enormous reconstruction task begins with Tripoli International Airport, the demining and rehabilitation of which an Italian consortium hopes to complete in one year.
-Technicians who are preparing the reopening of Libyan airspace to allow commercial flights with Europe, starting with Rome, also come from the old metropolis.
+The technicians who prepare the reopening of Libyan airspace to allow commercial flights to Europe, starting with Rome.
 On this and other hot topics, such as irregular immigration, Dabaibá spoke on Tuesday in Tripoli with Mario Draghi, Italian Prime Minister, who chose Libya as the destination for his first international trip.
 A few hours after this meeting, the Libyan leader received the Greek Prime Minister, Kyriakos Mitsotakis, who visited the North African country to be present at the reopening of the Hellenic embassy.
 The day before, it was the turn of the head of the Maltese Government, Robert Abela, who also plans to resume the activity of the diplomatic legation of his country.
 France reopened it on Monday.

-The Italian company Eni continues to be the leading gas producer in Libyan territory and other corporations hope to win equally succulent contracts in the energy and sanitation fields, as well as in the rehabilitation of its electricity system and the construction of infrastructures.
+The Italian company Eni continues to be the first gas producer in Libyan territory and other corporations hope to win equally succulent contracts in the energy and sanitation field, as well as in the rehabilitation of its electrical system and the infrastructure construction.
 Libya needs immediate million-dollar investments to avoid continuous blackouts, while in the medium term it is expected to resume the old Gaddafi project of building a highway from east to west of the country, between the border with Egypt and that of Tunisia.
 Its estimated cost is $ 5 billion.

-Dabaibá and Draghi obviously spoke of immigration, since most foreigners who try to arrive irregularly in Italy by crossing the Sicilian Channel depart from the coast of the North African country.
-“We are satisfied with what Libya does with the rescue and at the same time we help it,” said the Italian prime minister, who was hopeful that the ceasefire will remain in force, so that the government of national unity led by Dabaibá may lead the country to the holding of elections, set for December 24.
+Dabaibá and Draghi obviously spoke of immigration, since most of the foreigners who try to arrive irregularly in Italy by crossing the Sicilian channel depart from the coasts of the North African country.
+“We are satisfied with what Libya does with the rescue and at the same time we help it,” said the Italian prime minister, who was hopeful that the ceasefire remains in force, so that the Government of national unity led by Dabaibá can lead the country to hold elections, set for December 24.
 If nothing goes wrong, Dabaibá could stand for election.

 .